yoavv2/instagram-ui/README.md

 - profile page,
 - create-post page

-the goal of this project was to combine all the technologies and concepts I learned into a one big project.
+the goal of this project was to combine all the technologies and concepts I learned into one big project.

+I chose to copy the Instagram UI design because I wanted to focus more on the app logic and less on the design.

 # The Stack and Explanation